mitranim/wordplay/readme.md

 vortext (word salad?) © LJ

-tietle (can't decide who it goes to?) © LR
+tietle (tie-in work; can't decide who it goes to?) © LR

 authornity (a thorn in your side) © LR